 An adult over the age of eighteen (18) must accompany the child in and out of the facility.
+Where applicable, that adult must sign the child in or out with a staff member in charge of the child's group.
 Once a family member arrives to pick up a child, they are no longer under the supervision of Y staff.